ChainSafe/gossamer/docs/pages/Index.md

 ## Contribute

 Contributions to this site and its contents are more than welcome.
-We built it with [jekyll](https://jekyllrb.com/) - the site configuration and markdown files are within [gossamer/docs](https://github.com/ChainSafe/gossamer/tree/development/docs).
+We built this site with [jekyll](https://jekyllrb.com/) - the site configuration and markdown files are within [gossamer/docs](https://github.com/ChainSafe/gossamer/tree/development/docs).
 If you would like to contribute, please read [Code of Conduct](https://github.com/ChainSafe/gossamer/blob/development/.github/CODE_OF_CONDUCT.md) and [Contributing Guidelines](https://github.com/ChainSafe/gossamer/blob/development/.github/CONTRIBUTING.md) before getting started.